Your Build Scripts Stink: The State of Code Smells in Build Scripts: Sniffer: Static Analytics Tool for Build Scripts

 \subsubsection{Evaluation Against Oracle Dataset}

-~ We constructed the Oracle dataset using a closed coding approach~\cite{closedcode}, where a rater analyzes material and identifies code smells based on a predefined codebook.
-The dataset consists of 72 scripts that were manually examined for code smells.
+~ We constructed the Oracle dataset using a closed coding approach~\cite{closedcode}, where a set of raters analyzes material and identifies code smells based on a predefined codebook~\cite{datashare}.
+The material consisted of 72 scripts that were manually examined for code smells.
 Raters applied their knowledge of programming and build scripts to determine whether a particular smell was present in each script.
-To avoid bias, we did not include any raters as part of the primary code smells identification or development Sniffer.
-The smell identification tasks were performed through Qualtrics.
-In each task, a rater determined which of the code smells identified in Section III were present in a given script.
-We recruited 20 Computer Science graduate students who have some level of familiarity with build scripts to serve as raters.
+To avoid bias, raters were not involved in this research as part of the primary code smells identification or the development of Sniffer.
+As raters, we recruited 20 Computer Science graduate students from NC State University who had some level of familiarity with build scripts to serve as raters.
 We obtained an institutional review board (IRB) approval for student participation~\ref{ethics}.
 Each rater was compensated with a \$20 gift card for their involvement.
 The 72 scripts were sampled to include a mix of scripts with and without code smells.
 These scripts were then distributed among the 20 raters, ensuring that each script was independently reviewed by at least two raters, with no rater reviewing more than eight scripts.
+The smell identification task was submitted through Qualtrics.
+In each task, a rater determined which of the code smells identified in Section III were present in a given script.
 We observe agreements on the scripts, with a Cohen’s Kappa of 0.63.
-According to Artistein and Poeisio's interpretation~\cite{artstein2008inter}, the reported agreement is ``substantial".
-After the construction of the Oracle dataset, we evaluated the Sniffer's performance against Oracle using Precision and Recall scores.
+According to Artstein and Poesio's interpretation~\cite{artstein2008inter}, the reported agreement is considered ``substantial''.
+After the construction of the Oracle dataset, we evaluated Sniffer's performance by comparing Oracle results with Sniffer's findings using Precision, Recall, and F1 scores. \\